troythewolfe/nNest/README.md

 # UNDER CONSTRUCTION

-Python, flask and backbone server/client app framework with a focus on code reuse between server/client and device builds.
+Python, flask and backbone app framework with a focus on putting as much responsibility on the build process as possible and code reuse between device source code.

 ##CoffeeScript cmd
 coffee -o lib/ -cw src/